-Hawaii’s stay-at-home/work-at home response to the coronavirus pandemic, unfortunately brings additional concerns to Hawaii’s sizeable elder population beyond protecting their own physical health.
+Hawaii’s stay-at-home/work-at-home response to the coronavirus pandemic, unfortunately, brings additional concerns to Hawaii’s sizeable elder population beyond protecting their own physical health.

 There are many types of financial exploitation.
-In Hawaii, many of the most common examples of financial abuse are embezzlement of checking and savings accounts, gaining access to retirement accounts, including Social Security, as well as becoming a beneficiary of individual retirement accounts, stock brokerage accounts and other sources of valuable savings.
-In addition, senior citizens are often victims of subtle pressure which results in changing title to real estate, placing home equity credit lines on their property with the end result of lines being drawn down upon by a family member or other trusted third party.
+In Hawaii, many of the most common examples of financial abuse are embezzlement of checking and savings accounts, gaining access to retirement accounts, including Social Security, as well as becoming a beneficiary of individual retirement accounts, stock brokerage accounts, and other sources of valuable savings.
+In addition, senior citizens are often victims of subtle pressure which results in changing the title to real estate, placing home equity credit lines on their property with the end result of lines being drawn down upon by a family member or other trusted third party.
 Additionally, fraudulent powers of attorney, wills, or trusts are created which selectively benefit one family member to the detriment of other prospective family heirs.

 Often, when financial exploitation is discovered by a third party, it is either too late, or the situation requires going to court to prevent further exploitation, or to legally void fraudulently obtain deeds, beneficiary designations, and estate plans that have been wrongfully created or executed.

-Now, particularly during this time of stay-at-home, work-at-home mandate, additional opportunity and motivation by a family member to commit financial abuse against a parent or grandparent occurs when that family member is motivated by their own fear and financial distress.
+Now, particularly during this time of stay-at-home, work-at-home mandate, additional opportunity and motivation by a family member to commit financial abuse against a parent or grandparent occur when that family member is motivated by their own fear and financial distress.

-According to Honolulu trust and estate litigation attorney, Michael Rudy, Esq., his office has already noticed just within the last two weeks, an increase in the amount of calls to his office by family members that have suspected or witnessed a sibling or other trusted relative taking advantage or attempting to gain access to a parent, grandparents’ or other live-in relative’s cash or other liquid assets.
+According to Honolulu trust and estate litigation attorney, Michael Rudy, Esq., his office has already noticed just within the last two weeks, an increase in the number of calls to his office by family members that have suspected or witnessed a sibling or other trusted relative taking advantage or attempting to gain access to a parent, grandparents’ or other live-in relative’s cash or other liquid assets.

 According to Mr. Rudy, “While there is nothing wrong with families pooling financial resources together during difficult times, there is a not-so-fine line between an elderly person providing voluntary and knowing financial assistance to his or her extended family members and secretive financial abuse and exploitation of a vulnerable adult.
 The latter will have long-lasting and permanent repercussions for our elderly population.”